Portrait Of Smiling Black Doctor Making Medical Check Up For Little Baby Patient In Clinic, Handsome Young

 • Accreditation, Designation & Additional Course Details:

-• In support of improving patient care, Rush University Medical Center is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+• In support of improving patient care, this activity has been planned and implemented by RUSH University Medical Center and Plant-based Juniors.
+RUSH University Medical Center is Jointly accredited by the Accreditation Council for Continuing Medical Education, Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing medical education for the healthcare team

 • In addition to the above mentioned instructors, course faculty include: Megan Ratcliff, PhD, MPH and Jennifer Sapolsky, MSN, RN